himselfv/anidbtool/Release/readme.txt

 ========================
 TLDR: Leave everything as is for the best behaviour.

-By default mylistadd command issues a MYLIST ADD request, and then a MYLIST EDIT request if the file was already in MyList.
+When configure by default, mylistadd command issues a MYLIST ADD request, and then a MYLIST EDIT request if the file was already in MyList.
 This is usually what you want, since this way new files will be added and existing files updated.

 What's more, if you're using cache and the file wasn't changed, no requests will be issued at all.